matterhornlab/matterhornlab.github.io/_posts/2019-05-24-launch-of-matterhorn-lab.md

 The closing prices are uploaded on the website at 23:35 every day.
 Therefore, the program is set to automatically download the newest file at 23:50 in order to make sure that the data is already available.
 Nevertheless, if the required file is not yet uploaded the user will get an appropriate notification.
 After downloading the stock prices, BeautifulSoup will open another URL and download the file with prices of the SMI.

-In the end, the downloaded stock and SMI prices are combined into a single dataframe and added to our previously prepared database.
+In the end, the downloaded stock and SMI prices are added to our previously prepared database.
 This outcome is presented on the Picture 6 below.

 ![](https://github.com/matterhornlab/matterhornlab.github.io/blob/master/_posts/database_upload.png?raw=true)